🌡️ SC PULSE SCORE: 79 — HIGH RISK

 Suggested Action: Audit supplier concentration in China for top 20 SKUs.

-Suggested Action: Review port contingency plans for Manila, Ho Chi Minh City, and Kaohsiung.
+Suggested Action: Review port contingency plans for Manila, Cebu, and Ho Chi Minh City.
+Ensure buffer stock levels for Philippines-origin or Philippines-transiting shipments cover a minimum 2-week disruption window.

 REGION RISK MONITOR